Free at Last

 His republic is the singular man

-With a flexible conscience and some charm,
+With a clean conscience and some charm,

 Whose strength goes beyond any philosophy: